-- In a wide, deep skillet or wok, heat toasted sesame oil over medium until hot.
-Scramble the eggs in a small bowl, then add all at once to the hot oil.
+- Once the skillet is hot, add 2 teaspoons of the sesame oil.
+Swirl to coat then, pour in the eggs all at once.
 Lift and tilt the skillet so that the eggs form a thin layer on the bottom.
 Cook in a single layer without stirring for 2 to 3 minutes, until just set.
-Slide the eggs onto a cutting board, then slice into bite-sized strips.
-Set aside.

-- Add the reserved cooked noodles and egg strips, then drizzle the remaining 3 tablespoons soy ginger dressing over the top.
+- Add the reserved cooked noodles and eggs.
+Drizzle the remaining 1 tablespoon soy sauce and 1 teaspoon sesame oil over the top.
 Toss the lo mein gently to combine.
-Serve immediately, garnished with reserved green onion tops and toasted sesame seeds.
+Serve immediately, garnished with the reserved green onions.

 Join today and start saving your favorite recipes

 Create an account to easily save your favorite recipes and access FREE meal plans.Sign Me Up